Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Background and Related Work

 \subsection{Chedoke Arm and Hand Activity Inventory (CAHAI)}

 CAHAI scoring is a clinical assessment method for stroke rehabilitation, and it is a fully validated measure \cite{Barreca:2006b} of upper limb functional ability with 9 tasks which are scored by using a 7-point quantitative scale.
 In the assessment, the patient will be asked to perform 9 tasks, including opening a jar of coffee, drawing a line with a ruler, calling 911, etc. and the clinician will score these behaviours based on patient's performance at a scale from 1 (total assist weak) to 7 (complete independence i.e., timely, safely) \cite{Barreca:2006b}.
-A task example "call 911" is shown in Fig. \ref{figure:CAHAI}.
+A task example "call 911" is shown in Fig. \ref{figure:CAHAI1}.
 Thus the minimum and maximum summation scores are 7 and 63 respectively.
+A CAHAI score form can be found in Fig.\ref{figure:CAHAI2} in Appendix \ref{section:CAHAI_form}.